-Upon retirement from the District, eligible employees are paid for the total unused state days at the rate of \$30 to \$40 per day.
-This program represents the only potential non-payroll cost to the District and is estimated to be \$70,935 at August 31, 2018.
+Upon retirement from the District, eligible employees are paid for the total unused state days at the rate of \$20 to \$40 per day.
+This program represents the only potential non-payroll cost to the District and is estimated to be \$72,960 at August 31, 2019.
+This obligation is included in Noncurrent Liabilities Due in More Than One Year in Exhibit A-1 (Statement of Net Position).